anentropic/megaparsy/README.rst

     :alt: Python 3.8

-Work In Progress - what is here is tested and works but nothing is documented yet, sorry.
+(Work In Progress - what is here is tested and works but nothing is documented yet, sorry.)

+This is a port of some of the parser-combinators from Haskell's `Megaparsec <https://hackage.haskell.org/package/megaparsec>`_ library into Python.
+For use with the `Parsy <https://parsy.readthedocs.io/en/latest/>`_ parser library for Python.

-Initial motivation for this project was to build an indentation-sensitive parser.
-This is problematic for any parser library which is limited to expressing context-free grammars (which is most of them), unless you use a separate pre-processing step (like e.g. the parser for the Python language does).
+My motivation for this project was to build an indentation-sensitive parser.
+This is problematic for any parser library which is limited to expressing only context-free grammars (which is most of them), unless you use a separate pre-processing step (like e.g. the parser for the Python language does).

 Googling around this topic I came upon `<https://markkarpov.com/tutorial/megaparsec.html#indentationsensitive-parsing>`_

-So in Haskell-land we can find 'Monadic Parser Combinators', which do not have this restriciton to CFGs.
-And the `Megaparsec <https://hackage.haskell.org/package/megaparsec>`_ library defines many useful combinators, including some which designed specifically to help with building indentation-sensitive parsers.
+So in Haskell-land we can find 'Monadic Parser Combinators', which do not have this restriction to CFGs.
+And Megaparsec defines many useful combinators, including some which are designed specifically to help with building indentation-sensitive parsers.

-But... it was difficult for me to learn to make a parser for the first time *and* learn Haskell simultaneously.
-So I looked around for a Python option and found the  brilliant `Parsy <https://parsy.readthedocs.io/en/latest/>`_ library.
-It provides an implementation of 'Monadic Parser Combinators' in Python.

-Nicely and simply explained here:
+Parser-combinators are nicely and simply explained in this YouTube video:

 .. figure:: http://img.youtube.com/vi/dDtZLm7HIJs/0.jpg
    :alt: Functional or Combinator Parsing explained by Professor Graham Hutton.